ClearCalcs/custom-diagram-boilerplate/docs/using-in-clearcalcs.md

 </div>

+### Previewing and handling user interaction

+TODO: How to add widgets that depend on diagram, How to test interacting with diagram in preview.

 ### Publishing

 ClearCalcs staff publish calculators created in the builder for use by all paying customers.
 It is also possible to publish calculators only usable in your organisation via the builder.